 The CE process includes a Quality Management System (QMS) assessment.
-A comprehensive audit of the facility includes, reviewing the manufacturing process, systems, controls, material handling, microbiological & sterile systems etc. The audit is usually carried out to the standard ISO 13485 (the Medical Device QMS standard) and the ISO 13485 Certificate has a three year validity; as part of this process there is an annual surveillance audit to ensure conformity is maintained.
+A comprehensive audit of the facility includes, reviewing the manufacturing process, systems, controls, material handling, microbiological & sterile systems etc. The audit is carried out to the standard ISO 13485 (the harmonized Medical Device QMS standard) and has a three year validity; as part of this process there is an annual surveillance audit to ensure conformity is maintained.